lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 - `descriptor_type`: The type of the descriptor (For example `uniform_buffer` (`VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`) for uniforms).
 - `p_buffer_info`: A pointer to the `DescriptorBufferInfo` structure created before.
 - `p_image_info`: A pointer to the images to be associated to this decsriptor set.
-We will not use this feature in thi sfunction so we just pass an empty array.
+We will not use this feature in this function so we just pass an empty array.
 - `p_texel_buffer_view`: Same as above.
 - `dst_array_element`: We will not use this (used for inline uniform blocks).